k21971/EvilHack/doc/evilhack-changelog.md

 - Add a fourth tier of monsters a Druid can shapechange into
 - Present worn armor in inventory as (merged to your form) if activating #shapechange as a Druid
+- Adjust grass distribution on some of the Druid quest levels